 As always, our take is independent, and we offer more than 50 carriers for you to choose from.
 Make sure you do your due diligence before applying.
 Let’s get into it.

-Our 5Star Life Insurance Company (5Star Life) Review For 2017
+Our 5Star Life Insurance Company (5Star Life) Review

 A related enterprise to the AFBA, or Armed Forces Benefit Association, 5Star Life Insurance Company has a focus primarily on voluntary insurance products which are payroll deducted through workplaces, however they also have products geared towards individuals, namely seniors.